 Mandate Now is the political and legislative arm of Paula Barrow’s highly successful 'Daniel's Law' petition which shares our objectives for the introduction of Mandatory Reporting in all Regulated Activities.
 Please visit the Daniel's Law website here.

-Tom Perry started this petition with a single signature, and now has 7,529 supporters.
-Start a petition today to change something you care about.
+MandateNow, Survivors UK, Respond and The Survivors Trust started this petition with a single signature, and won with 7,524 supporters.
+Start a petition to change something you care about.